MathsJam/mathsjam-site/cities/panama.md

     cualquier problema que les parezca interesante.
     Es en el penúltimo martes de cada mes, y se realiza en todas partes del mundo.
-extra_text: <a href=PanamaMathsJamflyer.png>Click here for a flyer with details of
+extra_text: The February 2023 event will be a virtual meeting. <a href=PanamaMathsJamflyer.png>Click here for a flyer with details of
     the latest event</a>.

 ---